aniray2908/satellite-esg-risk-engine/README.md

 - Sensitivity analysis of exposure signals
 - Feature contribution interpretation

-The objective is to verify that the scoring system behaves consistently with the conceptual design of the exposure framework.

 Key findings:

 - **Exposure intensity (F1)** is the dominant driver of the composite score
 - **Vegetation suppression (F2)** reinforces exposure signals
 - **Exposure persistence (F3)** acts as a stability adjustment factor

-This stage improves **transparency and interpretability of the exposure scoring system**.

 See: